evagabriela/WDI/resources/guidelines/contributing.md

 # GA Contribution Guide

 Our instructor community has grown tremendously, and local markets do so much to adapt, correct bugs, and enhance this curriculum as they prepare for the classroom.
-For this reason, if you have the time, we ask that you contribute your work back to the master repository and use the documentation below as guidance.
+It is vital to General Assembly's work to create best-in-class curriculum and resource sharing.
+We ask that you contribute your work back to the master repository and use the documentation below as guidance.

 Included in this file is information about: